shubhamchandak94/nanopore_dna_storage/README.md

 The [`util/`](util/) directory contains several utility scripts used for preparing data in a format that `generate_decoded_lists.py` can interpret, and also for performing various forms of statistical analysis of the data based on alignment.

 ## Analysis workflow
 In this section, we describe the decoding workflow (as mentioned above, the file [`oligos_8_4_20/encode_experiments.py`](oligos_8_4_20/encode_experiments.py) was used for generating the oligos and contains the parameters required for the decoding).
 We start from the fast5 files and discuss the steps involved in getting to the decoded file.
-We have provided the raw files as well as several intermediate analysis files at https://github.com/shubhamchandak94/nanopore_dna_storage_data/tree/bonito. _Note that the intermediate analysis files can be used to test parts of the pipeline without needing to go through the entire process._ For concreteness, we will focus on an example of a specific sequencing run with multiple replicates/barcodes (`20210304_MIN_0964` in the data repo), and specifically the subpool experiment 0 (convolutional code m=6, r=3/4).
+We have provided the raw files as well as several intermediate analysis files at https://github.com/shubhamchandak94/nanopore_dna_storage_data/tree/bonito. _Note that the intermediate analysis files can be used to test parts of the pipeline without needing to go through the entire process._

+For concreteness, we will focus on an example of a specific sequencing run with multiple replicates/barcodes (`20210304_MIN_0964` in the data repo), and specifically the subpool experiment 0 (convolutional code m=6, r=3/4) for `barcode01`.
 We also include the minor modifications (mostly in path names) required for sequencing run with no barcode multiplexing.

 For context, note that we included 18 experiments in a single synthesis pool with different PCR primers.
 The 18 experiments correspond to different convolutional code memory, rate and number of CRCs used, with all the parameters described in [`oligos_8_4_20/encode_experiments.py`](oligos_8_4_20/encode_experiments.py)